 Pediatrics: Diagnosis in pediatric patients presents many challenges, and the likelihood of diagnostic errors in this population is equal to or exceeds that in adults.
-Description is equal to or exceeds that in adults.
-Several studies support these findings, including: (1) Eight percent of children admitted to critical care units are misdiagnosed Description (2) Over three percent of children seen in pediatric emergency departments had an adverse diagnostic event, with most found to be preventable Description (3) black and Hispanic children were at a higher risk of delayed diagnosis of appendicitis Description (4) a retrospective study of 954 emergency departments found a pediatric misdiagnosis rate of nearly 16%.
-From these and other studies, one priority condition in children is appendicitis.
+100 Several studies support these findings, including: (1) Eight percent of children admitted to critical care units are misdiagnosed 101, (2) Over three percent of children seen in pediatric emergency departments had an adverse diagnostic event, with most found to be preventable 102, (3) black and Hispanic children were at a higher risk of delayed diagnosis of appendicitis 103, and (4) a retrospective study of 954 emergency departments found a pediatric misdiagnosis rate of nearly 16%.
+104 From these and other studies, one priority condition in children is appendicitis.
+105 106